 "Generally what we're going to look at his hotspots of crime and present this information to the district commanders so they can take the resources and move them to that general area where there's the main activity," said Detective Justin Anderson, a member of the unit.

 The unit is only a couple years old, but it's had great success already.
 Months ago, deputies were investigating a string of car break-ins.
 They enlisted the help of the Intelligence-Led Policing Unit and predicted where the crooks would hit next.
 Deputies said crime throughout the county is estimated to have dropped by 8 percent so far this year.
 They credit the unit for helping produce the results.

 Detectives went into surveillance-mode and sure enough turned up three young teens whom they said were behind the spree.
-Christian Gant, Marc Errico and Carson Dukes face separate adult charges of burglary of an unoccupied conveyance, according to Det.
-Anderson.

 The information isn't just kept within the department.
 Many times, with help from media relations deputies, like Sergeant Catherine Payne, the agency shares it.